DARPA-CRITICALMAAS/mtri-statmagic-gui/README.md

 5. Type `git clone` and then right click to paste the copied URL from GitHub ![Git Clone image](https://github.com/DARPA-CRITICALMAAS/mtri-statmagic-gui/assets/114172102/97324ee9-bf35-4ba4-a82e-ac0de21c8a1c)
 6. Hit Enter
 7. Repeat steps 2-5 with the GitHub `mtri-statmagic-gui` repository: https://github.com/DARPA-CRITICALMAAS/mtri-statmagic-gui
+8. Repeat steps 2-5 with the GitHub `sciencebasepy` respository: https://github.com/DOI-USGS/sciencebasepy
-8. If you wish to use Beak's workflow, repeat steps 2-5 using https://github.com/DARPA-CRITICALMAAS/beak-ta3 .
+9. If you wish to use Beak's workflow, repeat steps 2-5 using https://github.com/DARPA-CRITICALMAAS/beak-ta3 .
 The `Beak` tab will not function without Beak's software.
-9. If you wish to use SRI's workflow, repeat steps 2-5 using https://github.com/DARPA-CRITICALMAAS/sri-ta3 .
+10. If you wish to use SRI's workflow, repeat steps 2-5 using https://github.com/DARPA-CRITICALMAAS/sri-ta3 .
 The `SRI` tab will not function without SRI's software.
-10. Helpful commands:
+11. Helpful commands:
    * To view the files within a folder use the directory command `dir`
    * To go back a directory use `cd ..`
    * Use the `Tab` key to auto populate path names once you start typing.